newhoo/RestfulBox/doc/en/README.md

 ## Sponsor
-If this plugin helps, you can take me a cup of coffee as you want.
+You can take me a cup of coffee as you want.
 Thanks!

 ![pay](images/pay.png)